GhostlyDark/EMG/README.md

 **Install script:**

-Download `install.sh` into an empty folder and run it.
-It uses `apt` to install required dependencies.
+Download [install.sh](https://raw.githubusercontent.com/GhostlyDark/EMG/master/install.sh) into an empty folder and run it.
+It uses `apt` as package manager to install required dependencies.
 Files are downloaded and built as necessary.
 ```
 chmod u+x ./install.sh
 ./install.sh